 When online, are you a Lemming or Leader?

-In a business coaching session with online entrepreneurs, it is pretty common to discuss the nuances of Business Email Etiquette in their day-to-day communications.
-We also talk a lot about using technology properly and how what you do or don’t do may impact your business.
+My business coaching conversations with online entrepreneurs, can include the nuances of Business Email Etiquette in their day-to-day communications.
+We also talk a lot about using technology correctly and how what you do or don’t do may impact your business.

-Most are already putting efforts into using email properly and are very receptive.
-The comment “I never thought of it that way…” is often made, usually with something to do with how their efforts will be perceived or newfound details on how technology works.
+Most are already working to use email properly and are very receptive.
+The comment “I never thought of it that way…” is often made, usually about how their efforts will be perceived or newfound details on how technology works.

-This comment reveals many haven’t had the opportunity to be trained or exposed to business email best practices.
-Let alone the nuances of perception, trust, and credibility and how a lack of tech-savvy can negatively affect their business success.
+This comment reveals that many haven’t had the opportunity to be trained or exposed to business email best practices, let alone the nuances of perception, trust, and credibility, and how a lack of tech savvy can negatively affect their business success.

 If everyone else jumped off a bridge…